DominicBurkart/leoronic/readme.txt

 Installation:

   Assuming you're running linux/unix systems, you have bash ready to go.
-  Next, you'll need to install erlang on all of your computers.
+  Next, you'll need to install erlang on all of your computers (consider doing so in a virtual environment of your choosing).

   To install erlang on your system: